IAIK/CrySIL/samples/android/webservice/README.md

 This webservice enables clients to use a CrySIL instance running on an Android device by providing a static URL.
 U2F support is given, since the webservice simply forwards any incoming requests to the CrySIL instance and does not modify them in any way.

-You have to register a [GCM application](https://developers.google.com/cloud-messaging/registration) with Google and enter your server key in the file [`./src/main/resources/application.properties`](./src/main/resources/application.properties).
+You have to register a [GCM application](https://developers.google.com/cloud-messaging/registration) with Google and enter your server key in the settings file [`application.properties`](./src/main/resources/application.properties).

 ### Features